hazelcast/hazelcast-python-client/README.md

 INFO: [3.10] [dev] [hz.client_0] Client shutdown.
 ```

-You will see this time we add only the sales employees but we get the list of all known employees including the ones in IT.
+You will see this time we added only the sales employees but we get the list of all known employees including the ones in IT.
-That is because our map lives in the cluster and no matter which client we use, we can access the whole map.
+This is because our map lives in the cluster and no matter which client we use, we can access the whole map.

 You may wonder why we have used `result()` method over the `entry_set()` method of the `personnel_map`.
-That is because
+This is because
 the Hazelcast Python client is designed to be fully asynchronous.
 Every method call over distributed objects such as
-`put()`, `get()`, `entry_set()`, etc. will return a `Future` object that is similar to the [Future](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Future)
+`put()`, `get()`, `entry_set()` etc, will return a `Future` object that is similar to the [Future](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Future)
 class of the [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html#module-concurrent.futures) module.

 With this design choice, method calls over the distributed objects can be executed asynchronously without blocking the